kuper0201/NVMon/README.md

 3. Unzip and execute the downloaded file.
 4. Burn your GPU and enjoy it!

+## Change Log
+- 2024.7.16.
+    - Now display items with icons instead of text.

 ## To do
 - Support multiple GPUs.